All Episodes

 Hezbollah is nothing new.

-In 1983, Hezbollah was responsible for the attack on the marine barracks in Beirut.
+In 1983, Hezbollah was responsible for the attack on the Marine barracks in Beirut.

 We were there trying to keep the peace to support democracy, to support the Lebanese.

-Lynn Smith Derbyshire is a woman who lost her brother, Captain Vincent Smith in that 1983 bombing.
+Lynn Smith Derbyshire is a woman who lost her brother, Captain Vincent Smith, in that 1983 bombing.

-And Joe Sioken uh survived the barracks bombing.
+And Joe Siokin survived the barracks bombing.

-First of all, Lynn Smith Derby Shire, welcome to the program.
+First of all, Lynn Smith Derbyshire, welcome to the program.

 Thank you.